 Stage Description 1.
 Open a support case.
 Customer Support personnel will provide you with the offline FTP server URL and login credentials (if needed).
-For more information, see Contacting Micro Focus Fortify Customer Support in "Preface" on page 18.
+For more information, see Contacting Micro Focus Fortify Customer Support in "Preface" on page 22.
 2. On a machine that can access the Internet, access the offline FTP server.
 3. Download the Fortify WebInspect static SmartUpdate ZIP file.

 Stage Description 4.
 On the machine where Fortify WebInspect is installed, extract all files from the ZIP file.
 5. Close Fortify WebInspect.
-6. Copy the extracted SecureBase.sdf and version.txt files to the directory where your SecureBase data resides. • If your system is not FIPS enabled, then the default location is C:\ProgramData\HP\HP WebInspect\SecureBase. • If your system is FIPS enabled, then the location is C:\ProgramData\HP\HP WebInspect\FIPS\SecureBase.
-Note: By default, these folders are hidden in Windows.
+6. Copy the extracted SecureBase.sdf and version.txt files to the directories where your SecureBase data resides.
+If your system is not FIPS enabled, then the default locations are: • C:\ProgramData\HP\HP WebInspect\SecureBase • C:\ProgramData\HP\HP WebInspect\Schedule\SecureBase C:\Program Files\Fortify\Fortify WebInspect If your system is FIPS enabled, then the locations are: C:\ProgramData\HP\HP WebInspect\FIPS\SecureBase • C:\ProgramData\HP\HP WebInspect\FIPS\Schedule\SecureBase C:\Program Files\Fortify\Fortify WebInspect Tip: By default, these folders are hidden in Windows.
 Be sure to change folder options to show hidden files.

-Chapter 12: SQL Injector (Fortify WebInspect Only)
+Chapter 13: SQL Injector (Fortify WebInspect Only)